cysouw/diathesis/text/c11_infinitive.md

 d. ^* Hier lässt es sich schwer bluten.
 :::

+#### Attested verbs {.unnumbered}

+- Possible with some agentive intransitives: *agieren, atmen, laufen, leben, schwimmen, singen, spielen, springen, tanzen, träumen*
+- Not possible with some patientive intransitives: *bluten, duften, husten, niesen, platzen*

+#### Further examples {.unnumbered}

+- An der frischen Luft lässt es sich frei atmen.
+- Auf unbefestigtem Gelände läßt sich freier agieren.^[~~DWDS~~: Berliner Zeitung, 06.11.1997.]

+### [ NP | –P ] *lassen+In­fi­ni­tiv* Reflexive impersonal+governed preposition {#sec:infinitive-lassen-reflexive-intransitive-governed}

-Verbs with governed prepositional phrases show a similar diathesis, like with *zweifeln* 'to doubt' [@next a].
-However, when the governed prepositional phrase is expressed (here with preposition *an*), then the adverbial evaluation does not appear to be necessary anymore.
-The status of the valency-simulating *es* is unclear in such examples, though my impression is that with governed prepositional phrases the pronoun *es* is left out by default [@next b].
+Intransitive verbs with a governed prepositional phrases, like *zweifeln* 'to doubt' [@next a], show an impersonal *lassen+Reflexiv* diathesis similar to the previous one.
+When the governed prepositional phrase is expressed (below with the preposition *an*), then there are various syntactic difference to 'real' intransitives.
+First, the adverbial evaluation does not appear to be necessary anymore.
+Second, the status of the valency-simulating *es* is unclear in such examples, though my impression is that with governed prepositional phrases the pronoun *es* is left out by default [@next b].
 Whether there really is a difference in the status of *es* depending on the presence of governed prepositional phrases needs more research.

 ::: ex
 a.
 Ich zweifele an der Ernsthaftigkeit der Aussage.